Piyush-Pasi/ASR-Hacker-Role-Clued-AVVP/README.md

 Replace files in BASE with the files in MA_variant directory

-Notebooks have the command to add audio effect, extractor features, and train models, please replace path wherever needed.
+VS_base_ASR_Project Notebook has commands to add audio effect, extractor features, and train models, please replace path wherever needed.

 Comments are also placed in the notebook.